master-ant/Speeches/README.md

 Speeches
 =====

-A collecction of speech outlines, notes, quotes, etc.
+A collection of speech outlines, notes, quotes, etc.